 (2) A matter which may have been objected to by way of challenge to the polls, or to the array, as the case may be, but which was not objected to by way of challenge, does not invalidate or affect any verdict in any trial, whether civil or criminal.

-[Section 43 amended by No. 25 of 2003 s.
+[Section 43 amended: No. 25 of 2003 s.
 19.]

 43A.
 Protection of security of jurors